collective/Products.EasyNewsletter/README.txt

  * the Newsletter instance now got an new schemata 'External' and a new option to configure an utility providing ISubscriberSource [ajung]

+ * it is now possible to configure a dedicated MailHost for newsletter delivery other than the configured Plone MailHost (see External tab of the Newsletter instance).
+An external delivery service must be
+   configured as named utility providing IMailHost.
+   [ajung]

+ * major refactoring of the send() method of ENLIssue [ajung]

+ * added getFiles() API to ENLIssue for auto-generating a listing of files attached to the newsletter body upon send time [ajung]

+ * personal information like the salutation {% subscriber-fullname %}
+   must no longer be located inside the newsletter body but should be moved out to the header and footer sections.
+   [ajung]

+ * replace enl_issue_view with a rendered view of the newsletter without header and footer
+   [ajung]

+ * various cleanup
+   [ajung]

 2.0.1 (2010-07-31)
 -----------------------